Tezeroth/VRMOBDESK-REFACTOR/Documentation/Docs/MultiplayerPreparation.md

 The recent code optimizations have established a solid foundation for implementing multiplayer functionality.
 The modular architecture, state management improvements, and performance optimizations will make it easier to add networking capabilities while maintaining good performance across all devices.

+The jump system optimizations in particular have improved the reliability and performance of movement mechanics, which will be critical for smooth multiplayer synchronization.
+The vector pooling and optimized collision detection will help reduce the performance impact of network synchronization.

-The next steps will involve implementing the WebRTC connection layer, setting up state synchronization, and adding positional audio support.
+The next steps will involve:
+1. Researching cost-effective hosting options for the signaling server
+2. Implementing the WebRTC connection layer
+3. Setting up state synchronization for player movement and interactions
+4. Adding positional audio support for voice chat
+5. Creating a basic avatar system for player representation

+These steps will be detailed in a separate multiplayer implementation plan once the research phase is complete.